 Research Articles: Manuscripts intended for publication in this category should address the cultural as well as the botanical aspects of plant utilization.
-Articles that deal in whole or part with the social, ecological, geographical or historical aspects of plant usage are preferable to ones that simply list species identifications and economic uses.
+Articles that deal in whole or part with the social, ecological, geographical, or historical aspects of plant usage are preferable to ones that simply list species identifications and economic uses.
 Papers dealing with the theoretical aspects of ethnobotany and/or the evolution and domestication of crop plants are also welcome.
-We most strongly support articles which state clear hypotheses, test them rigorously, then report and evaluate the significance of the results.
+We most strongly support articles that state clear hypotheses, test them rigorously, then report and evaluate the significance of the results.
 Although in the past it is true that more descriptive papers were dominant in the journal, this is no longer the case.
-Research articles should not exceed 20 manuscript pages (or 5000-6000 total words), including text (double-spaced and in 12 point font), figures, and tables.
-There is a strong preference for shorter over longer papers.
+Research articles should not exceed 7000-8000 total words, including text (double-spaced and in 12 point font), figures, tables, and references.
+There is a preference for shorter over longer papers.
 The format and style of the submitted manuscript should generally conform to the papers published in the most recent issues of Economic Botany.

 Review Articles.
 Review Articles about broad and important topics are a staple of Economic Botany.
 Our general goal is to publish one Review Article per issue.
 Reviews should address issues of historical or contemporary importance in ethnobotany and economic botany that will be of wide interest to our international readership.
 Review Articles should not exceed 10,000 words in length.
-We are looking for are reviews that are highly synthetic and draw on current and foundational literature to address points that are novel and interesting.
+We are looking for reviews that are highly synthetic and draw on current and foundational literature to address points that are novel and interesting.
 Our general standard is to publish reviews that would be of sufficient quality to appear in one of the Annual Review journals, such as Annual Review of Anthropology or Annual Review of Ecology and Systematics.
 Since there is not an Annual Review of Economic Botany, we seek to fill this niche.
 Reviews that do not meet these criteria and are more of a summation of existing literature will not be published.
 Authors are encouraged to contact the editor-in-chief in advance to see if the topic is deemed appropriate.

 Form of Manuscripts

 Some matters of style: The journal has a very broad readership, from many countries, and many specialties, from students to the most senior scholars.
-This is part of the reason that clear and transparent writing is considered very important.
-Acronyms are discouraged; if they are standard in a particular specialty field, and if there are more than a few of them, authors should include a glossary of them in a small sidebar.
-The Abstract in Research Papers is, in many ways, the most important part of the paper.
+Thus, the writing in submitted manuscripts should be clear and transparent.
+Acronyms that are not generally known by the international scientific community are discouraged.
+The Abstract is, in many ways, the most important part of the paper.
 It will probably have many more readers than any of the rest of the article.
 It should summarize the entire argument, and it should have one or two eminently quotable sentences which other scholars may use to summarize economically, in the authors' own words, the fundamental findings of the research reported.
 Abstracts should not exceed 200 words.
-In "Notes," which don't have abstracts per se, the first sentence, or the first paragraph, should serve in place of an abstract, and should have the same kind of quotable sentence or two which will allow subsequent scholars to use the authors' own words to state their own case.
-Papers which do not have such quotable sentences will require revision.
-In general, the Abstract, or the first paragraph of a note, is the hardest part to write.
-Write it with great care and attention.
+In "Notes," which don't have abstracts per se, the first sentence, or the first paragraph, should serve in place of an abstract, and should have the same kind of quotable sentence or two that will allow subsequent scholars to use the authors' own words to state their own case.
+Papers that do not have such quotable sentences will require revision.
+In general, the Abstract, or the first paragraph of a Note, is the hardest part to write.
+Compose it with great care and attention.

 It is often the case that authors use more references than is needed.
 On occasion, the Literature Cited section of papers is longer than the paper itself.
-Although there are cases where this may be appropriate (papers dealing with the history of the taxonomy of some plant or group of plants, for example) ordinarily excessive citation should be avoided.
-The function of references is to facilitate the reader's understanding of the key elements of the paper by allowing them to follow up on important or unusual methods, studies or findings which are central to the current paper's arguments.
+Although there are cases where this may be appropriate (papers dealing with the history of some plant or group of plants, for example) ordinarily excessive citation should be avoided.
+The function of references is to facilitate the reader's understanding of the key elements of the paper by allowing them to follow up on important or unusual methods, studies or findings that are central to the current arguments set out in the manuscript.
 One need not cite any authorities for statements of common knowledge to the readership, like the location of Missouri, the color of the sky, or the function of chlorophyll.
-It is usually unnecessary to cite unpublished reports or dissertations which readers are unlikely to be able to obtain.
-Although not always necessary or desirable, it is often very efficient to organize an article with four classic parts, an Introduction which states the problem to be addressed, the Methods used to address the problem, the Results of applying those methods to the requisite data, and a series of Conclusions which reflect on the outcome of the study, assessing its importance and interest, and, perhaps, suggesting future avenues of research.
+Unpublished and otherwise inaccessible material should not be cited in the narrative.

 Papers should be double spaced everywhere.
 Use a common font (Times Roman is good), set at 12 points in size.
 Number the pages in the upper right hand corner.
 Number the lines in the manuscript consecutively (in Word, click on File| PageSetup| Layout| LineNumbers| AddLineNumbering| Continuous| OK).
 Put all Figure Captions together on the last page of the manuscript.
-On the first page, include a "short title" of the form "Smith and Jones: Athabaskan Ethnobotany" with a maximum of 50 characters; also indicate on the total number of words in the manuscript.
+On the first page, include a "short title" of the form "SMITH AND JONES: ATHABASCAN ETHNOBOTANY" with a maximum of 50 characters.
+Also indicate the total number of words in the manuscript.